-"You're gonna just up and leave in her green eyes.
+"You're gonna just up and leave then?"

-then?"
 Daddy snapped, his calloused hands wrapped around the back of the dining chair.
 His face was red, but his eyes were even more so.
 They were bloodshot with late nights, with early mornings, with the stress of trying to take care of his family.
 His thin face was tired, age lining his eyes.
 His cheeks were sallow.

 Mama sat in the chair where his

-"Why?" she whispered.